 This gives you the same plot you saw before without the written equation.

-The additional equation box is nothing more than a matplotlib text box with some additional specifiers for styling.
+The equation box is a matplotlib text box with some additional specifiers for styling.

-Let's go through the arguments to understand what's going on here.
-Generally speaking you can find many more details on this here.
+Let’s go through the arguments to understand what’s going on here.
+Details here.

 2, 0.18